shafiqninaba/resonare/README.md

 #### Key Components

-- **FastAPI**: The API server that handles the requests from the client and manages the job queue.
-- **Job Queue**: An in-memory queue that manages the jobs and ensures that the GPU is not overloaded with multiple jobs at the same time.
-- **Async Worker**: A background worker that processes the jobs in the queue.
-It loads the JSON file, processes it and uploads the processed files to S3.
-- **S3**: An AWS S3 bucket that stores the processed files.
-The raw JSON file is also uploaded to S3 for backup purposes.
+- **Unsloth**: Unsloth is used for fine-tuning the LLM.
+It allows models to be fine tuned on lesser GPU compute resources.
 - **Fine-Tuning Pipeline**: The pipeline that fine-tunes the LLM on the processed data.
 It includes steps such as loading the model, training the model and uploading the model to S3.
 - **Inference Pipeline**: The pipeline that generates the response from the LLM Twin.
 It includes steps such as loading the model, generating the response and returning the response to the client.
 - **Health Check**: The health check endpoint checks the status of the S3 bucket and the job queue.
 It returns the status of the S3 bucket and the number of jobs in the queue.
-- **Unsloth**: Unsloth is used for fine-tuning the LLM.
-It allows models to be fine tuned on lesser GPU compute resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+***

 <!-- DEMO -->
 ## Demo